For Directors and Producers

 Better than library music

-Fauxharmonic goes beyond mood-setting: making music tightly linked to characters, objects, places and actions, including interface and control feedback and cues.
-Matching your creative potential and flexibility, with a full expressive range, at far lower cost than full orchestral recording sessions.
+Fauxharmonic goes beyond mood-setting: We make music tightly linked to characters, objects, places and actions, including using music to efficiently provide interface and control feedback and player cues.

-Is Fauxharmonic actually better than a live orchestra?
+Is Fauxharmonic better than a live orchestra?

-Yes, in some situations it is.
+Yes, in some situations it actually can be.

 A live orchestra sounds magnificent, but unless you are willing to arrange, schedule and record hundreds of elements at great expense, it can’t give you the content and flexibility that variations in gameplay demand.
+And as our work shows, the Fauxharmonic is at the top among digital orchestral producers anywhere in the world today.

 Work with the best

 Our team is elite.
-It’s hand-picked, small and truly excellent.
+It’s hand-picked and truly excellent.
 We are the top orchestrators, the top digital orchestra performers, and among the best audio producers on the planet.
 Our team members work in Los Angeles, Boston, New York, London, Nevada, Munich, and Paris … all seamlessly coordinated from our Boston office.

 Contact us to discuss your project.
 We can help increase the emotional impact, the range of expression, and the dramatic integration your creative efforts and your audience deserve.